PrestaShopCorp/ps_eventbus/e2e-env/README.md

 ## Introduction

-Enabling the startup of a complete stack to perform e2e tests on `ps_eventbus`. stack consists of the following elements:
+Enabling the startup of a complete stack to perform e2e tests on `ps_eventbus`.
+Stack consists of the following elements:

 - A storefront under Flashlight (with a mock of `ps_account` and a local link to `ps_eventbus`);
 - A MySQL database;